-In Experiment-1, 30 participants were asked to make arm reaching movements to a target 150 mm from the start position (Fig. 1A) and adapt to either of two force fields (Fig. 1C): the popular velocity-dependent curl field (VDCF) that does not induce TEs, and the novel and TE-inducing linearly increasing position-dependent field (LIPF) (see Methods for details).
+In Experiment-1, thirty participants were asked to make arm reaching movements to a target 150 mm from the start position (Fig 1A) and adapt to either of two force fields (Fig 1C): the popular velocity-dependent curl field (VDCF) that does not induce TEs, and the novel and TE-inducing linearly increasing position-dependent (orthogonal) field (LIPF) (see Methods for details).
 The adaptation phase (155 trials) was followed by the de-adaptation phase (150 trials), where the participants performed the same task in the null field, like the baseline session.
-We randomly assigned the participants to one of the two force fields (n=15 for each).
+We randomly assigned the participants to one of the two force fields (n = 15 for each).
 Their movements were quantified by two variables: TE and LD.
-The TE was defined as the x-deviation of the endpoint hand position from the target, and the LD was defined as the x-deviations of the hand from the mid-point (y=75 mm) of the straight line connecting the start and the target (Fig. 1A and B, and see Methods).
+The TE was defined as the x-deviation of the endpoint hand position from the target, and the LD was defined as the x-deviations of the hand from the mid-point (y = 75 mm) of the straight line connecting the start and the target (Fig 1A and 1B, and see Methods).

-TE changes the trajectory adaptation pattern

-Figure 2 shows the time development of hand trajectories, TE (open circle), and LD (filled circle) in the two force fields and subsequent null field.
-To show immediate and later effects of the initial TE on the adaptation and de-adaptation phases, we analyzed the data in six trial epochs: 1st, 3rd-5th, 136th-155th (i.e., last 20) adaptation trials and the 1st, 3rd-5th, 131st-150th (i.e., last 20) de-adaptation trials (Fig. 2 B, D).
+TE changes the trajectory adaptation pattern.
+Fig 2 shows the time development of hand trajectories, TE (open circle), and LD (filled circle) in the two force fields and subsequent null field.
+To show immediate and later effects of the initial TE on the adaptation and de-adaptation phases, we analyzed the data in six trial epochs: 1st, 3rd-5th, 136th-155th (i.e., last 20) adaptation trials and the 1st, 3rd-5th, 131st-150th (i.e., last 20) de-adaptation trials (Fig 2B and 2D).

 In the VDCF, the trajectory adaptation pattern was similar to those reported in previous studies.
-The force field perturbed the participants' hand trajectories considerably in the first adaptation trial (Fig. 2A), but their hands still could reach the target as we expected.
+The force field perturbed the participants' hand trajectories considerably in the first adaptation trial (Fig 2A), but their hands still could reach the target as we expected.
 After the adaptation phase, the participants could fully compensate for the perturbation, and their trajectories became straighter, curving towards the opposite direction by the 155th adaptation trial.
 In the first de-adaptation trial, their hand trajectories exhibited a large after-effect, deviating towards the opposite direction to the force field.
-By the end of the de-adaptation trial).
-These results were consistent with what has been observed in previous studies (Shadmehr and Mussa-Ivaldi, 1994, Lackner and Dizio, 1994).
-The across participant average adaptation of the TE (open circle) and LD (filled circle) are shown in the bottom panels of Fig. 2A.
-A large LD induced at the beginning of the adaptation and de-adaptation phases quickly decreased to within the target size

-(radius=7.5 mm, light green zone) within the first 10 adaptation and de-adaptation trials, respectively.
-Importantly, TEs remained relatively small - around or within the target from the very first adaptation trial and through the following adaptation and de-adaptation phases.
-In fact, the magnitude of TE was not significantly larger than the target radius in the first adaptation trial (t(14)=-0.284 p=0.780) and the first de-adaptation trials (t(14)=0.131 p=0.897).
+By the end of the de-adaptation phase, their trajectories returned to the straight baseline, or null, trajectories (see 148th de-adaptation trial).
+These results were consistent with what has been observed in previous studies [18,21].
+The across-participant average adaptation of the TE (open circle) and LD (filled circle) are shown in the bottom panels of Fig 2A.
+A large LD induced at the beginning of the adaptation and de-adaptation phases quickly decreased to within the target size (radius = 7.5 mm, light green zone) within the first 10 adaptation and de-adaptation trials, respectively.
+Importantly, TEs remained relatively small-around or within the target from the very first adaptation trial and through the following adaptation and de-adaptation phases.
+In fact, the magnitude of TE was not significantly larger than the target radius in the first adaptation trial (t(14) = 0.284,p = 0.780) and the first de-adaptation trials (t(14) = 0.131, p = 0.897).